parrt/cs345/projects/bytecode.md

 ## Deliverables

 You must fill in the functions that are blank, but the primary one of course is the `vm_exec()` function.
-You must pass all unit tests, and of course `valgrind` not find any memory leaks or memory errors.
+You must pass all unit tests, and of course `valgrind` should not find any memory leaks or memory errors.

 ## Submission